 So, what separates a must-have toilet brush from one that’s destined for the trash after just a few uses?
 It really comes down to three key things: the quality of the materials, the intelligence of the design, and the hygienic features that keep both your toilet and the brush itself clean.
 A great brush isn't just about scrubbing power; it's about making the entire process from cleaning to storage as seamless and sanitary as possible.
 Before you grab the first one you see, thinking about these points will help you find a reliable tool that you won’t have to replace constantly.
 A little thought now saves you a lot of frustration later.

-Check for Durable, High-Quality Materials
+Start with Durable, High-Quality Materials

 A flimsy toilet brush is a frustrating toilet brush.
 The first thing to look for is durability.
 You want sturdy bristles that can stand up to some serious scrubbing without getting flattened or frayed after a few cleanings.
 They need to be stiff enough to remove stains but flexible enough to bend into curves.
 The handle is just as important.
 It should feel solid in your hand and have a comfortable, non-slip grip.
 A well-made handle gives you better control and leverage, so you can clean effectively without your hand cramping up.
 Investing in quality brushes made from lasting materials means you won't be buying a replacement every few months.